Insurance Broker vs Agent: Key Differences & Which to Choose

 • Insurance agents represent the insurance company.
 They are contracted by one or more insurers to sell that company's products.
 Their job is to match you to a policy from their affiliated carrier(s).

 This distinction matters more than most people realize.
 When you call a State Farm or Allstate agent, you're speaking to someone whose primary loyalty is to the insurer — not to finding you the cheapest rate on the market.
-A broker, on the other hand, has no contractual loyalty to any specific carrier.
+A broker, on the other hand, has no contractual loyalty to any specific carrier and can theoretically access any licensed insurer operating in your state.

 There is one critical operational difference too: agents can bind coverage immediately, meaning you're insured the moment you agree to a policy.
 Brokers generally cannot bind coverage — they submit your application to the insurer, which must then approve and issue the policy.
 If you need coverage fast (say, you just bought a car), this is an important distinction to keep in mind.